nekostein/unincdb/db/1970/unincdb-tutorial/Charter.md

 ### "addresses"
 A list of addresses.
 Should be URLs in most situations.
 A street address may or may not be accepted.

-### "notary"
+### "witness"
-A list of URLs where letters of notary witness can be found.
+A list of URLs where letters of witness can be found.
 This field makes cross reference easier.